Luderoch4Ed/python-api-challenge/README.md

 ## Prerequisites:
   * You will need to get a weather API key
+  * get a Google Places API
   * python
-    * Ensure all dependenies are install: Found at the start of python script
+    * Ensure all dependenies are installed: Found at the start of python script